Metarock/REBUS/README.md

 The project development team consist of Elijah Nucum, Sam Yu, Jemual Collado and John Sangalang

 ## Project Status
-The project is currently not in its final version but rather in Beta.
-In the future, we are looking forward improving the gamestyle and possibly implementing multiplayer.
+Currently, the project is not in its final version but is in a stable beta version.